Anuja-Bendre/INFM600Project/README.md

 This repository contains our basic mockups, implementation and a comprehensive literature survey on Data Governance, Blockchain, Smart Contracts, IP Licensing and Social Entreprenuership.

+blockchain.py - This file contains a basic implementation of Blockchain in Python.